 The Ping Identity Certified Professional - PingAccess certification measures the candidate’s ability to describe how to perform basic installation and configuration tasks.

-This exam covers the following knowledge about PingAccess version 5:
+This exam covers the following knowledge about PingAccess version 6 or later:

 o Describe the product's features, functionality and basic use cases.

 o Outline the installation requirements.